iitimii/muta-adtc-2026/REPORT.md

 Since accuracy remains our highest priority for an educational model, we will not adopt the full compression chain.
 Instead, we will carry forward only the <a href="#vocab-pruning">vocabulary-pruning optimization</a>, which reduced model size and improved deployment efficiency without showing an accuracy regression in our evaluation.
 Our updated deployment model is therefore <code>Muta-Tutor-Qwen2.5-1.5B-Q4_K_M-vocab32k.gguf</code>, which preserves the capability of our selected Muta Tutor while being smaller and faster.
 It can be found <a href="https://huggingface.co/timiiowolabi/Muta-Tutor-Qwen2.5-1.5B-ADTC-GGUF/blob/main/Muta-Tutor-Qwen2.5-1.5B-Q4_K_M-vocab32k.gguf">here</a>.
 </strong></span>

-To validate this decision, we directly compared the vocabulary-pruned model against the incumbent Muta Tutor under the same audit setup:
+To validate this decision, we directly compared the vocabulary-pruned model against the incumbent Muta Tutor under the same audit setup using our curated [dataset](https://huggingface.co/datasets/timiiowolabi/Muta-GCP-Synthetic-Judges-20260922):

 <div align="center">